How Taming Terror Works

 Jump Scares:

 Because one of the many reasons people often avoid horror as a genre is jump scares, I will list the number of jump scares and provide some spoiler-free context for each to prepare those who don’t want to be startled.
 There are many reasons a person may want to avoid jump scares; I don’t judge.
 Sometimes, I hate them, too!
+Please note that musical stings and background spooks may not count in this list.

 What to Expect:

 This section aims to cover basic themes and concepts, as well as include some editorial bits (e.g., what I like and think viewers should pay special attention to).
 Most especially, I want this section to serve as an introduction to the work to draw you in without spoiling anything.
-I can’t guarantee that everything will be spoiler-free, but I will try my best to keep the writers’ secrets until you’re ready to experience them for yourself.
+I can’t guarantee that everything will be spoiler-free, but I will try my best to keep the writers’ secrets out of this section until you’re ready to experience them for yourself.